jmjuanes/logty/README.md

 > In `v0.5.0`, this method replaces the `v0.4.x` `log.level(level)` method.

-Set the minimum log level.
-Available levels, in order:
+This method accepts an integer with the maximum log level.
+Available levels:

 - `0`: `fatal`
 - `1`: `error`